Attested: Iupania at position 49 in the Ravenna Cosmography

-Where: Iupania is the first of three names listed by RC in south-east Wales between Caerwent and Caerleon, which are only 9 Roman miles (13 kilometres) apart.
-Plausibly they correspond to the three main rivers or creeks that headed inland from the Severn estuary in that area in Roman times.
+Where: Iupania is the first of three names listed by the Cosmography in south-east Wales between Caerwent and Isca Augusta (generally assumed to be at Caerleon), which are only 9 Roman miles (13 kilometres) apart.
+Plausibly they correspond to three main rivers or creeks that headed inland from the Severn estuary in that area in Roman times.
 See here or here about this archaeologically complex area.
-The creek leading to Portskewett is mentioned in ancient Welsh stories as one of the three chief ports of Wales and in Roman times would probably have been the port for Venta Silurum (Caerwent).
-Near its mouth and the new Severn Bridge, at ST50548731, was Sudbrook Camp, a promontory fort.
+The tidal creek leading to Portskewett is mentioned in ancient Welsh stories as one of the three chief ports of Wales and in Roman times would probably have been the port for Venta Silurum (Caerwent).
+Its likely course was worked out by Time Team in 2008 (see around 39 minutes into this video), placing the likely boat embarcation point at about ST498881.
+Near its mouth and the new Severn Bridge, was Sudbrook Camp, a promontory fort, at ST50548731.

 Name Origin: Many names in the Cosmography seem to come straight from Greek, including Iupania's neighbour Metambala, so the Greek name Ὑπανις (Hypanis) is a good parallel.
 It was applied by ancient geographers to three rivers that are now the Southern Bug through Ukraine into the Black Sea (Herodotus), the Kuban through Russia into the Black Sea (Strabo), and the Beas, a tributary of the Indus (Dionysius).
 That name is probably related to ὑπανταω ‘to come to meet’, because all three were where Greek speakers might trade with foreigners.
 Presumably Greek ὑ became Roman iu as in Iuliocenon.